Kingxukai/linux/Documentation/trace/index.rst

 Additional Resources
 --------------------

-For more details, refer to the respective documentation of each tracing tool and framework.
+For more details, refer to the woke respective documentation of each tracing tool and framework.

 .. only:: subproject and html